-David oversees the Career Center’s efforts to provide career development, counseling, education and connections to students during all four years.
+David oversees the Career Center and Life Outcomes Center's efforts to provide career development, counseling, education and connections to students during all four years.
 He also leads the Center’s outcomes and assessment efforts.
 With more than 25+ years experience helping college students make career plans, David has recently focused his efforts on helping underclass liberal arts students obtain "career-related experience".

 David received an Masters of Education degree in College Student Personnel from Northeastern University, an M.Div. degree from Gordon-Conwell Theological Seminary, and a Bachelor of Science degree in Biology from Purdue University.